Administration

 Degrees

-“To be awarded an advanced degree, the candidate must fulfill the requirements of the department or program concerned and submit an application for the degree to the Graduate School office.
+To be awarded an advanced degree, the candidate must fulfill the requirements of the department or program concerned and submit an application for the degree to the Graduate School office.
 When these obligations are met, the degree is recorded on the transcript.
-For a degree to be conferred at Commencement in June, the student must submit the degree application before the deadline established by the Graduate School.”
+For a degree to be conferred at Commencement in June, the student must submit the degree application before the deadline established by the Graduate School.
 See the Graduates School’s Standard Requirements and Graduate School’s degree deadlines.

 Departmental Language Requirements

-Ancient Archaeology Program
+Ancient Art and Archaeology Program

-- whichever Ancient Archaeology seminars are offered in at least four of a student's first five terms.
+- whichever Ancient Art and Archaeology seminars are offered in at least four of a student's first five terms.
 Some of these may be audited, with approval of the student's adviser, considering the student's specific program of study and course load.

 - ART 502 (a no-credit course); ART 500; and, ideally, one non-Western course.